Zoran Kvržić

-Zoran Kvržić (/sr/; born 7 August 1988) is a Bosnian professional footballer who plays as a right-back for Bosnian Premier League club Borac Banja Luka.
+Zoran Kvržić (/sr/; born 7 August 1988) is a Bosnian professional footballer who plays as a right-back for Bosnian Premier League club BSK Banja Luka.

 Kvržić started his professional career at Proleter Teslić, before joining HAŠK in 2009.
 The following year, he switched to Osijek.
 In 2013, he was transferred to Rijeka, who loaned him to Spezia in 2015 and to Sheriff Tiraspol in 2016.
 He signed with Kayserispor in 2020.
 A year later, Kvržić moved to Slaven Belupo.
 In 2023, he joined Šibenik.
 Later that year, he signed with Borac Banja Luka.
+He went to BSK Banja Luka in 2026.

 Kvržić made his senior international debut for Bosnia and Herzegovina in 2011, earning 8 caps until 2020.

 Club career

 Early career

 Kvržić started playing football at a local club, before joining the youth setup of his hometown team Proleter Teslić.
 He made his professional debut in 2005 at the age of 17.

 In February 2009, he moved to Croatian side HAŠK.

 In July 2010, he switched to Osijek.